 This convergence of technological innovation presents a prime opportunity for private companies and citizens to contribute to improve global monitoring of air pollution, particularly in areas that suffer from lack of monitoring capacity.

-Cities in the UESI show a range of results for air pollution (Figure 5).
+The UESI pilot cities show a range of results for air pollution (Figure 5).
 A high score indicates better performance on that air pollution metric, while a low score indicates comparatively worse performance.
-Delhi, which includes India’s capital city New Delhi, scores the lowest on average exposure to PM2.5 pollution with a score of 0, reflecting the highest average annual concentrations of PM2.5.
+Delhi, which includes India’s capital city New Delhi, scores the lowest among the pilot cities, on average exposure to PM2.5 pollution with a score of 0, reflecting the highest average annual concentrations of PM2.5.
 The average summer-time concentration of PM2.5 in Delhi is approximately 300 µg/m3, compared to the acceptable level of 60 µg/m3 set by Delhi’s Department of the Environment.
 The Department attributes these pollution levels primarily to airborne road dust, soil and ash as well as combustion-related carbons from energy generation, automobiles, and the burning of municipal waste.35 Department of Environment Government of National Capital Territory of Delhi and Delhi Pollution Control Committee.
 (2016).
 “Comprehensive Study on Air Pollution and Green House Gases (GHGs) in Delhi (Final Report: Air Pollution component).”
 Available: http://delhi.gov.in/DoIT/Environment/PDFs/Final_Report.pdf.
 Climatic conditions exacerbate the air pollution problems experienced in India.
 In general, cities in more developing countries perform poorly when it comes to PM2.5 pollution.
 Los Angeles and Singapore are notable exceptions to this trend, both having scores less than 75.
 PM2.5 production in these cities is primarily due to combustion, such as from burning coal, car emissions, and forest fires.
 The National Environmental Agency of Singapore attributes its air pollution levels to the same factors that affect most major cities, including industrial and motor vehicle emissions.
 However, the Agency notes that “Singapore enjoys an air quality better than many cities in Asia and is comparable with the air quality of US and European cities.”36 National Environmental Agency of Singapore.
 “Air Quality and Targets.”
 Available: http://www.nea.gov.sg/anti-pollution-radiation-protection/air-pollution-control/air-quality-and-targets

-In contrast to PM2.5, NO2 performance appears worse in more developed countries.
+In contrast to PM2.5, NO2 performance appears worse in more developed countries among the UESI pilot cities.
 Primarily developed country cities like Seoul, Tokyo, New York, Paris, London, and Amsterdam all have scores below 50, while Los Angeles and Berlin score only moderately higher.
 These low scores likely reflect the use of diesel fuel in motorized vehicles as described above.
 Although regulations against polluting vehicles have strengthened in many of these cities over the past decades, pollution levels have continued to rise.
 Following the Volkswagen emissions scandal, studies by the German, French and British governments found that vehicle manufacturers routinely take advantage of loopholes in European Union regulations in order to produce vehicles that do not meet emissions standards.37Stack, Liam and Jack Ewing.
 “London Adds Charge for Older Diesel Vehicles to Fight Pollution.”
 The NYTimes.
 Available: https://www.nytimes.com/2017/10/23/business/london-diesel-congestion-charge.html These revelations have led many cities to propose new regulations regarding diesel-burning vehicles.
 In London, where approximately 40 percent of the city’s air pollution is due to diesel vehicles, a new regulation applies a daily monetary fine to vehicles that do not meet European Union emissions standards.38 Mayor of London.
 “London’s toxic air.”
 Available: https://www.london.gov.uk/sites/default/files/shorthand/clean_air/ The UESI results demonstrate the importance of tighter and more effective NO2 regulations.

 Box 3.
 Hacking Data for Climate Action: Data Philanthropy Provides Real-Time Data